 Getting around the Isles of Lewis and Harris

-There is a bus service on the islands, but it’s not very frequent and you can’t get everywhere by public transport.
+There is a bus service on the islands, but it’s not very frequent and routes are limited.
 So if you want to explore and stop off where you like, it’s best to hire a car.
-There’s a car rental desk at Stornaway Airport or you can pick up a car at from the ferry terminals in Stornaway or Tarbert, but book in advance as there’s limited availability.
+There’s a car rental desk at Stornoway Airport or you can pick up a car at from the ferry terminals in Stornoway or Tarbert, but book in advance as there’s limited availability.

 We used Car Hire Hebrides and paid £190 for four days in August.
-Driving in the Outer Hebrides usually means lots of single lane and winding roads, but there are plenty of passing places.
-Traffic’s normally pretty light but you might have to share the road with a few sheep.
+Driving in the Outer Hebrides means lots of single lane and winding roads, but there are plenty of passing places.
+Traffic’s normally pretty light but you might have to share the road with sheep.

 Where to stay on the Isles of Lewis and Harris

 There are only a few hotels on the islands, but there are plenty of guesthouses and self-catering rentals.
-We stayed in a four-bedroom house* overlooking the sea in the hamlet of Brue on the west coast of Lewis, with stunning views of the sea and moorland.
+We stayed in a four-bedroom, three-bathroom house* in the hamlet of Brue on the west coast of Lewis, with stunning views of the sea and moorland.
 The house sleeps eight and has a cosy lounge with wood-burning stove, dining room and gardens.